Niemeyer-Research-Group/pyMARS/docs/usage.rst

       N2: 0.724665
     composition-type: mass

+**Note:** By default, pyMARS automatically integrates each autoignition case to steady state, or to a maximum of 10,000 integration steps.
+This can be bypassed by specifying either a different number of maximum steps with ``max-steps:`` or a maximum integration end time with ``end-time:`` (in seconds).
+During initial sampling, pyMARS will raise an error if it does not detect autoignition, based on reaching the initial temperature + 400 K.

-For convenience, and to save significant runtime, pyMARS will automatically reuse saved ignition data from a prior run, if the number of cases matches that in the input file.
+For convenience, and to save significant runtime when reducing the same model with different parameters, pyMARS will automatically reuse saved ignition data from a prior run.
+It semi-intelligently checks if the number of cases matches that in the input file, but to be safe output files should be cleaned between applications.

 .. _conversion: